j178/leetgo/README_zh.md

   filename_template: '{{ .ContestShortSlug }}/{{ .Id }}{{ if .SlugIsMeaningful }}.{{ .Slug }}{{ end }}'
   # Open the contest page in browser after generating
   open_in_browser: true
-# The editor to open generated files
+# Editor settings to open generated files
 editor:
   # Use a predefined editor: vim, vscode, goland
   # Set to 'none' to disable, set to 'custom' to provide your own command